ErikAbrahamson/html-webm-background-tutorial/README.md

 [More on HTML media formats](https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats).

-The `video` element that will contain the video will need two additional attributes, either an `id` or `class`, preferably an `id` as there will be no additional background video elements.
+The `video` element that will contain the video will need two additional attributes, either an `id` or `class`.
+For this example we will use an `id` as this will be the only instance of this video element.

 Lastly, we will want to capture a still image from the first frame of our video to act as a `poster`, or placeholder to immediately load with the page.
 This is a great little trick that keeps the UX fast and clean.
 The final HTML should resemble: